kojak/kojak/README.md

 1. 4GB RAM
 2. 32GB Disk Space

-The you local host should be configured with the following minimum specifications:
+Your local host should be configured with the following minimum specifications:

 1. Centos 6.5 or Fedora 18+ with virtualization package group
 2. 8GB RAM